DecWebb/DecWebb.github.io/_posts/2014-08-21-website-development.md

 excerpt: Development of the websites I have made.
 ---

-The repository I use to make website (Link to be added)
+The github repository I use to make this website [https://github.com/DecWebb/DecWebb.github.io](https://github.com/DecWebb/DecWebb.github.io)

 Archive.org wayback machine